Step 4: Full View

 Should Engineer A treat his non-expert good-faith identification of the relief valve placement as sufficient epistemic basis to compress the graduated escalation timeline and threaten external reporting, or should his acknowledged competence limitation require him to defer to the domain-competent design team investigation while escalating internally with greater urgency?

-Defer to Design Team and Escalate Internally Board's choice Treat the active design team investigation by domain-competent engineers as a meaningful organizational response warranting monitored deference, while escalating internally with urgency to senior engineering leadership to demand a specific resolution timeline, reserving the external reporting threat for after domain-competent review concludes without remediation.
+O1 Treat the active design team investigation by domain-competent engineers as a meaningful organizational response warranting monitored deference, while escalating internally with urgency to senior engineering leadership to demand a specific resolution timeline, reserving the external reporting threat for after domain-competent review concludes without remediation.
+Board's choice

 The interdisciplinary competence threshold principle holds that general engineering competence is sufficient to identify a credible safety concern and trigger the reporting duty, regardless of domain-specific expertise.
 The epistemic humility constraint requires that the strength of the escalation response be calibrated to the certainty of the underlying risk assessment, a non-expert's good-faith concern carries reduced but non-zero ethical weight.
 The proportionality principle requires that the aggressiveness of escalation match the epistemic foundation of the safety claim.